This article explains GNOME Extensions and how to install, configure, and remove them from your Linux system easily.

 Furthermore, users must understand one key moment.
 The GNOME Extensions are in no way developed or maintained by the GNOME development team.
 Instead, as previously stated, they result from the voluntary work of third-party developers entirely responsible for their maintenance.

 However, with each new GNOME version, there are often functional changes under the hood that can conflict with the code used in some of the extensions.
 As a result, when a new version of the GNOME desktop environment is released, it is relatively common for some extensions to stop being compatible with it.
 So, users should wait until the developer adapts the extension code with the new GNOME version.

 How to Install GNOME Shell Extensions

-- GNOME Shell Integration Extension
+- GNOME Shell Integration Web Browser Add-on

 - Native Host Connector

-1. Install the GNOME Shell Integration Extension
+1. Install GNOME Shell Integration Web Browser Add-on

 2. Install Native Host Connector